heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 TCP is a connection-oriented protocol: a connection must be established between the two applications before data can be exchanged in a bidirectional way.

-TCP can only do unicast: one application can only communicate with one other application at the same time.
+TCP can only do unicast: one client can communicate with one other server at the same time.
+One client cannot communicate with multiple servers at the same time.

-It is considered as a reliable protocol as data sent is guaranteed to be received by the other application.
+TCP is considered as a reliable protocol as data sent is guaranteed to be received by the other side.
+If data is lost (for example due to network issues), it will be retransmitted until it is received.

 A good analogy is to think of TCP as a phone call: you must first establish a connection with the other person before you can talk to them.
 Once the